iwasahighwayman/my-white-whale/README.md

 And the next.

-The third evening i went to the front window to admire my hard work and ... nothing.
+The third evening I went to the front window to admire my hard work and ... nothing.

 No illumination reflecting gently against the evening snow.